 1) Can a company refuse a subject access request?

-Section 53, DPA 2018, states that if your request is unfounded or if you make excessive requests, your employer can refuse to provide your information or charge a reasonable fee for it.
+Section 53, DPA 2018, states that if your request is unfound or if you make excessive requests.
+Your employer can refuse to provide your information or charge a reasonable fee for it.

-The request can only and only be rejected if the individual poses a risk to the security and privacy of other individuals.
-In this event, the organisation must be able to segregate the requested information in a manner that others are protected from privacy breaches.
+The request can only reject if the individual poses a risk to the security and privacy of other individuals.
+In this event, the organisation must segregate the request of information in a manner that others protect from privacy breaches.

-However, in cases where that is not possible then their request may be refused or brought under the inspection of a data protection officer, a regulatory authority or the government.
-The information that may damage the safety or security of others may not be shared with the subject accessor.
+However, in cases where that is not possible then their request may refuse or brought under the inspection of a data protection officer, a regulatory authority or the government.
+The information that may damage the safety or security of others may not share with the subject accessor.

 2) What does a subject access request show?